bedenver/mevu/index.md

 MEVU is different to a test of the eyes - other factors such as cognition or motor skills might also explain your child's ability to use (or not use) vision in everyday activities.
 In MEVU it doesn't matter 'why' - your answers are all about 'how' vision is used.

+MEVU asks questions about the following visual behaviours:
+1. Reacts
+2. Visually attends to people
+3. Visually attends to toys & objects
+4. Visually attends to what the hands are doing
+5. Visually attends to books & pictures
+6. Visually attends to digital screens
+7. Uses vision over distance
+8. Shifts looking
+9. Follows
+10. Searches for & Finds
+11. Shares visual attention
+12. Responds to details
+13. Time to respond
+14. Overall use of vision

 # Why would I complete MEVU on my child?

 To find out how a child uses vision in everyday activities we must ask parents and caregivers who known the child well.
 MEVU asks questions about visual behaviours that can be observed by people families with your child - you!